sverweij/dependency-cruiser/doc/rules-reference.md

 ### `path`

-A regular expression an end of a dependency should match to be catched by this rule.
+A regular expression an end of a dependency should match to be caught by this rule.

 In `from`, this is the path from the current working directory (typically your